SoftwareHeritage/swh-web/docs/uri-scheme-browse-content.rst

         to retrieve the content.
     :statuscode 200: no error
     :statuscode 400: an invalid query string has been provided
-    :statuscode 404: requested content can not be found in the archive
+    :statuscode 404: requested content cannot be found in the archive

     **Examples:**